 - Lunch – $18

 It is customary to tip at least 10% when dining out in Iceland so make sure to keep that in mind whenever you’re out.

 Iceland isn’t necessarily a shopping destination, but there may be a couple of things you end up buying.
 Whether it be a souvenir or something you find you need, like warmer mittens or a hat.
 I’d make sure to have at least an extra $100 for random spending.
 However, if you do plan on doing some shopping (especially for any Icelandic wool items) you’ll want to double or even triple that budget.

 So how much does it cost to go to Iceland?
 I’ve shared my top budget tips with you above, so if you follow my suggestions you can expect to pay about $3,150 USD for seven days and six nights.
 Yes, Iceland is an expensive destination but it truly is beautiful and worth the trip.
-Take a look at my guides to Egypt, Southeast Asia, Italy, and Japan for more inspiration.
+Take a look at my guides to Egypt, Southeast Asia, Italy, Japan, Dubai, Jordan, Disneyland, Tokyo, Europe, Rome and Ireland for more inspiration.